-Interim dividends are simultaneously proposed and declared, because the Company's Memorandum of association and Bye-Laws grant the directors the authority to declare interim dividends.
+Interim dividends are simultaneously proposed and declared, because the Company's memorandum and articles of association grant the directors the authority to declare interim dividends.
 Consequently, interim dividends are recognised immediately as a liability when they are proposed and declared.